yahirantonio/codes-wot/README.md

 # baseWebpack

-These are basic configuration to webpack, in commits before there is a version with a unique webpack.config.js
+These are basic settings for webpack, in previous commits there is a version with a single webpack.config.js

 This project has the following settings